 Seynabou Niang, 35, has been vice president of the Diender garden cooperative since her village first started working with CREATE! in 2010.
-Like many women in rural Senegal, Seynabou didn’t have a formal occupation before she began working with CREATE!, so it was difficult to support her family.
-She would spend her days gathering large loads of firewood, followed by many hours of cooking the family meal over an open fire.
+Like many women in rural Senegal, Seynabou didn’t have a formal occupation before she began working with CREATE!.
+This made it difficult to support her family.
+She would spend her days gathering large loads of firewood.
+Followed by many hours of cooking the family meal over an open fire.
 Some days she might make the long trek to the market in Gossas on foot, by donkey cart, or riding on the back of a motorcycle to buy vegetables or other ingredients shipped in from abroad.

 “I used to eat vegetables without knowing where they were grown,” says Seynabou, “but since I started working with CREATE!
 I have the ability to grow vegetables myself.”
 Even better, she adds, “Our children no longer suffer from malnutrition because they have the possibility to eat fresh vegetables every day.”